British logistics in the Normandy campaign: Assault

 The landings on D-Day, 6 June, were successful.
-Some 2,426 landing ships and landing craft were employed by Vice-Admiral Sir Philip Vian's Eastern Naval Task Force in support of the British and Canadian forces, including 37 landing ships, infantry (LSI), 3 landing ships, dock (LSD), 155 landing craft, infantry (LCI), 130 Landing ships, tank (LST) and 487 landing craft, tank (LCT).
+Some 2,426 landing ships and landing craft were employed by Vice-Admiral Sir Philip Vian's Eastern Naval Task Force in support of the British and Canadian forces, including 37 landing ships, infantry (LSI), 3 landing ships, dock (LSD), 155 landing craft, infantry (LCI), 130 landing ships, tank (LST) and 487 landing craft, tank (LCT).
 While the fighting was fierce in some places, it was not as severe as had been feared.

-The slope of the beaches was not steep; grades varied from 1:100 to 1:250, with a tidal range of about 20 ft.
+The slope of the beaches was not steep; gradients varied from 1:100 to 1:250, with a tidal range of about 20 ft.
 It was difficult for landing craft to discharge motor vehicles at low tide, or to beach during an ebbing tide.
 This meant that except at high tide, landing craft and LSTs were beached.
 Causeways were constructed to allow them to discharge.
 Ships carrying stores had to anchor up to 5 mi from shore, resulting in lengthy turnaround times for the DUKWs and other unloading craft.

 Gold Beach was the objective for 104 Beach Sub Area, landed with the 50th (Northumbrian) Infantry Division.
 King Beach was supposed to be developed by 9 Beach Group but its peat and soft clay was found to be too soft and was abandoned, except for a pontoon causeway for landing personnel.
 Landing beaches were divided into red and green landing areas.
-An LCT landing point was established at Love green-beach.
-Item, Red and Jig green-Beaches, were developed by 10 Beach Group, as planned.
-The main dumps were not ready to receive stores until 8 June, so in the meantime stores were accumulated in temporary locations near the beach.
+An LCT landing point was established at Love Green beach.
+For the same reason on D+1 536 DUKW Company RASC commanded by Major Preston John Hurman was also established on Love Green, near La Riviere and an inland dump at Crepon, having landed early on D Day on King Red.
+Item Red and Jig Green Beaches were developed by 10 Beach Group, as planned.
+The main dumps were not ready to receive stores until 8 June, so in the meantime, stores were accumulated in temporary locations near the beach.